d4n3sh/thedaneshproject/content/posts/2010-02-16-wordpress-2-9-2-released.md

 ---
 <img loading="lazy" class="alignnone size-full wp-image-781" title="WordPress" src="/wp-content/uploads/2008/08/wordpresslogo.jpg" alt="" width="125" height="125" />

-There&#8217;s a new security patch out which fixes an exploit that allows  registered users to view trashed posts.
+There's a new security patch out which fixes an exploit that allows  registered users to view trashed posts.
 The vulnerability was reported by [Thomas Mackenzie][1], a security Enthusiast.

 Make sure to update your WordPress to version 2.9.2 ASAP.